OmarElgabry/miniPHP/README.md

 ### Files<a name="files"></a>
 Nothing wired to explain, You can upload and download.
 #### Upload
++ All uploaded files are out of root public, so, they aren't accessible by anyone
 + POST request, MIME, Size, Image dimension Validations
 + Setting file permission to avoid executable files
 + Sanitizing file names